 The PERS Plan 2/3 employer and employee contribution rates are developed by the Office of the State Actuary to fully fund Plan 2 and the defined benefit portion of Plan 3.
-The Plan 2/3 employer rates include a component to address the PERS Plan 1 UAAL and an administrative expense that is currently set at 0.18 percent.
-Each biennium, the state Pension Funding Council adopts Plan 2 employer and employee contribution rates and Plan 3 contribution rates.
-The PERS Plan 2/3 required contribution rates (expressed as a percentage of covered payroll) for 2022 were as follows:
+The rates are adopted by the Pension Funding Council and are subject to change by the Legislature.
+The employer rate includes a component addressing the PERS Plan 1 Unfunded Actuarial Accrued Liability (UAAL).